• Skip to primary navigation

 If you aren’t from the Midwest area, specifically being lucky like I am to live 30 minutes away from Bell’s Brewing, you may not have heard of Hopslam.
 This is a specialty release beer.

-It’s a double IPA that ranks in at 10% ABV!
+It’s a double IPA that ranks at 10% ABV!
 Yes, 10%.
 It’s a favorite of many and the fact that you can only get it at a certain time of year makes it even more special.

 overhead styled shot of a basket of fried cheese curds with marinara sauce next to it and craft beer bottles in the background